Elizabeth A. (Betsy) Demmings Executive Assistant to the President

 The mother of three grown children and grandmother to three, Betsy volunteers with area community organizations and within her church.

-Sarah serves as the Chief of Staff to President White.
+Sarah serves as the Chief of Staff to President White and interim vice president for communications and marketing.
 In her most recent role, Sarah worked with Dr. White at Washington University in St. Louis as the Assistant Dean for Educational and Strategic Initiatives.

 Sarah holds a Bachelor of Arts Degree in Sociology from Wells College, a Master of Science Degree in Health Education from Ithaca College, and a Doctorate in Education from Southern Illinois University Carbondale.
 Sarah is joined in Greencastle by her husband Tim.

 Dave Berque Vice President for Academic Affairs

 Dave holds a B.A. degree from Haverford College and M.S. and Ph.D. degrees from Rensselaer Polytechnic Institute.